 I’ve been a full-time, working photographer my entire adult life.
 I take pride in knowing that I am a trained photographer and clients realize the importance of knowing I am prepared for anything from my experience and education.
 Four years of higher education to earn a BSJ in Photojournalism followed by 12+ years as a staff photographer has taught me valuable lessons.
 I believe that I use my knowledge to help my clients achieve their goals when I capture the moments that make their wedding day special.

 I’m fortunate that my work is fairly physical.
 I try to eat in moderation and drink plenty of water.
-I also believe in getting sunshine so I walk Russell the dog during the day and sit outside when the weather permits for lunches.
+I believe in getting sunshine.
+It is getting harder and harder to do these days, but eating meals with others has many health benefits, too.

-Sublime, Pearl Jam, Paul Simon, U2, Pink Floyd, Rusted Root, Stevie Nicks/Fleetwood Mac, Red Hot Chili Peppers, Jimmy Buffett, Acoustic versions of Rock songs, Southern Rock, Classic Rock, Alternative, Singer Songwriter, Tears for Fears
+Sublime, Pearl Jam, Paul Simon, U2, Pink Floyd, Rusted Root, Stevie Nicks/Fleetwood Mac, Red Hot Chili Peppers, Jimmy Buffett, Acoustic versions of Rock songs, Southern Rock, Classic Rock, Alternative, Singer Songwriter, Tears for Fears, Cranberries, Yacht Rock

 Where I’ve Been